RuolunWeng/faust2smartphone/README.md

         init = button("init");

 ```
+### 3) For Faust Non-audio Plugin Support Project
+`       fasut2smartphone -iosplugin/-androidplugin toto.dsp`
+In Xcode or Android Studio project, DspFaust is added, create your own interface and plug it to your process.
+### 4) For Specific Functions

+"-osc" for OSC support

+"-soundfile" for build-in soundfile support.

 "./updatecue toto" to update your cue manager.

-"-iosplugin" to generate a project with Faust Plugin for iOS.

-"-androidplugin" to generate a project with Faust Plugin for Android.

-### 3) Compile Application
+### 5) Compile Application
-after edit your project, compile your app for your device.
+After edit your project, compile your app for your device using the command below or launch via you IDE.

 `   ./compile -ios/android toto `